Leviathan321/opensbt-core/README.md

 <img src="example/results/single/PedestrianCrossingStartWalk/NSGA2/11-01-2023_18-37-58/hypervolume.png" alt="Hypervolume Plot" width="600"/>

 Hypervolume (HV) is a well-applied quality indicator to assess/compare the performance of mulitobjective optimization (MOO) algorithms.
-The higher the value the better the performances is considered.
-The plotted graph can be used to understand wether the search configuration is well chosen (e.g., when HV values does not rise drastically any more).
+The higher the value the better the performances of the algorithm is considered.
+The plotted graph over the number of evaluations can be used to understand whether the search configuration (i.e. the search time) is well chosen.
+For instance, when the HV values does not rise drastically anymore, it means that a longer search will most likely not reveal more "optimal/critical" solutions.

 Following csv. files are generated: